 Eating disorders are conditions that pertain to abnormal or disturbed eating habits.
-They are mental illnesses that, though common among adolescents and young adults, are often forgotten or neglected when discussing mental health in schools.
+They are mental illnesses that, although common among adolescents and young adults, are often forgotten or neglected when discussing mental health in schools.

 With the help of Guidance classes, Wellness initiatives, and Assemblies discussing mental health issues, TFS students are actively trying to destroy the stigma surrounding mental illness.
 These assemblies in question generally start conversations on the topic of stress and anxiety disorders, including panic attacks, and depression.
 The persistent presence of these issues in mental health conversations is appropriate, considering the fact that these specific problems may be more common in everyday life.
 It is disappointing, however, that many do not feel the same way about eating disorders.

 Eating Disorder Awareness Week (EDAW) took place throughout Canada from the 1st to 7th of February 2019, and, quite fittingly, passed by almost unnoticed, much like those suffering from the conditions themselves.
 In school settings, us students are accustomed to discussing how mental illness isn’t always something you can see.
 And we are given the standard list of warning signs to watch out for when spotting common mental illnesses: a sudden change in appearance, disinterest, mood swings, quiet or reserved demeanors, etc. Eating disorders, however, are rarely mentioned in our school Health or Guidance classes, even though they have a definite presence in our lives and the lives of those around us, especially in female adolescents.